 “Metal roofing.”
-It’s a general term that covers a broad scope of roofing options, products, and choices.
+It’s a general term covering a broad scope of roofing options, products, and choices.

-When someone references “metal roofing,” he or she could be talking about shingles or tiles made of metal, an exposed fastener roofing system that is common for agriculture buildings, or maybe even a standing seam metal roofing system.
+When someone references “metal roofing,” they could be talking about shingles or tiles made of metal, an exposed fastener system common on agricultural buildings, or maybe even a standing seam roofing system.

 Out of all the metal roofing types, standing seam is becoming more and more popular as property owners look for products that last a long time, look modern, and protect their structure.

 However, how much do you know about standing seam metal roofing?
-At Sheffield Metals, we pride ourselves in being a distribution leader of standing seam metal roofing and wall systems for architects, contractors, manufacturers, and home/building owners.
+At Sheffield Metals, we pride ourselves on being a leading distributor of the metal sheet and coil products used to produce standing seam roofing systems/panels.
+Plus, we offer a number of engineered and non-engineered standing seam panel profile options.
 In other words: We know standing seam metal roofing.

 In this article, expect to learn about: